 Men who stopped using minoxidil showed a rapid loss of the hair that was gained during therapy.
 Three months after discontinuation of therapy, hair counts were at or below baseline hair counts (10).

 This means that Rogaine needs to be used permanently.
 Androgenetic alopecia (one of the main causes of hair loss) is due to the action of hormones which are always being produced by the body.

 Even if you get good effects with Rogaine you are going to need to continue to use it, or the hair growth you may have experienced will be lost.

 What Are The Side Effects?

 All medicines have some risks associated with them, and Rogaine is no different.
-While this product is relatively well tolerated, it can cause dandruff and dryness of the scalp.
+While this product is relatively well tolerated, it can cause dandruff and dryness of the scalp (11).
 Some even get contact dermatitis from it, which is a bit like eczema.

-Dandruff can contribute to hair problems, so if this is something you suffer from while using it, then stop immediately and consider some of our more natural approaches to dandruff treatment (and learn about why you should never use Head and Shoulders!).
+Dandruff can contribute to hair problems so if this is something you suffer from while using it, stop immediately.

 Tricks To Make Rogaine More Effective/Work Faster